 Note that some menu items do not always show up on the display.
+For instance, if you have the pH Input set to OFF, then none of the following pH configurations will be displayed.

-Figure 11 - Software Map
+Figure 12 - Software Map

-Measure Menu [MEASURE] 5.82
+5.82 Measure Menu [MEASURE]